 Symptoms of sports hernias

 Sports hernias cause chronic, activity-related pain that is difficult to localise but is above the inguinal ligament.
-The pain is dull or burning, radiating towards the scrotum and inner thigh and sometimes crossing midline.
-Usually, pain gets worse with movements such as stepping sideways, running, and kicking.
+The pain is dull or burning, radiating towards the scrotum and inner thigh and sometimes crossing the midline.
+Usually, the pain gets worse with movements such as stepping sideways, running, and kicking.
 Sometimes, pain is so severe that athletes cannot continue with their sport of choice.

 Treatment of sports hernias

 Usually, a non-surgical approach will be tried out, comprising rest, non-steroidal anti-inflammatory medication, physiotherapy, and corticosteroid injections.
 Usually, doctors will observe the effectiveness of this approach for between six to 12 weeks.
 Physiotherapy centres on restoring balance and stability to the pubic joint, to improve strength in the trunk region.
-It is also important to strengthen the adductor muscles since weak muscles in this area coupled with weak abdominal muscles can contribute to the condition.
+It is also essential to strengthen the adductor muscles since weak muscles in this area, coupled with weak abdominal muscles can contribute to the condition.
 When pain disappears, athletes are usually instructed to go back to their sport.
 If pain returns, surgery will usually be prescribed.

 Surgery for sports hernias

-Surgery is a highly efficient approach to the problem; it is normally carried out either with open or laparoscopic techniques, with mean success rates being 92.8% and 96%, respectively.
-The aim of surgery is to reinforce the posterior wall of the inguinal canal, with or without a mesh.
-A quicker return to the sport with laparoscopic surgery (one to three months) has been observed compared to open surgery (three to six months), yet there is a higher recurrence rate in laparoscopic surgery (10.1%) than with open surgery using mesh reinforcement (4.9%).
+Surgery is a highly efficient approach to the problem; it is usually carried out either with open or laparoscopic techniques, with mean success rates being 92.8% and 96%, respectively.
+Surgery aims to reinforce the posterior wall of the inguinal canal, with or without a mesh.
+A quicker return to the sport with laparoscopic surgery (one to three months) has been observed compared to open surgery (three to six months).
+Yet, there is a higher recurrence rate in laparoscopic surgery (10.1%) than with open surgery using mesh reinforcement (4.9%).
 The difference has been explained by possible restricted vision when laparoscopic techniques are used.